Analysis | Trump’s parting gift to Morocco

 Whatever the centuries-old provenance of the U.S.-Morocco relationship, Trump couldn’t obscure modern cynicism over the transaction his government had engineered.

 The Trump administration has prioritized strengthening Israel’s diplomatic position in the Middle East, helping burnish right-wing Israeli Prime Minister Benjamin Netanyahu’s credentials as a regional statesman.
 For years, Morocco’s ruling monarchy maintained friendly yet covert ties with Israel, and Israeli passport holders are already able to obtain visas on arrival in Morocco.
-Yet the kingdom’s leadership needed a popular national victory, such as recognition of its Western Sahara claims, to assuage public opinion, which remains opposed to full normalization with Israel.
+Yet the kingdom’s leadership needed a popular national victory, such as U.S. recognition of its Western Sahara claims, to assuage public opinion, which remains opposed to full normalization with Israel.

 Morocco annexed Western Sahara, a former Spanish colony, in 1975.
 That sparked a bloody conflict, which left tens of thousands of refugees stranded in desert camps.
 A United Nations-brokered agreement in 1991 led to an uneasy truce.
 Some 38 nations recognize or maintain diplomatic ties with the Sahrawi Democratic Arab Republic, while Morocco’s neighbor Algeria backs and hosts the government-in-exile of the Polisario Front, the armed separatist movement fighting for Western Sahara’s independence.